 The Maple Sugaring 101 Tree Identification Tool Kit: A Book and A Pair of Sunglasses

 There are about a zillion resources for tree identification, especially online.
 There’s probably “an app for that,” too.
 But I'm partial to books.
-So, this weekend, somewhere in between pulling out the bolted lettuces, putting up beans and corn, and planting that plum tree we’ve been meaning to get into the ground, I grabbed a volume and took a little walk.
+So, last weekend, somewhere in between pulling weeds, finally staining the deck, and reconfiguring the chicken fence (again) to cut down on escapees (and, again, failing) I grabbed a volume and took a little walk.

 We sugar mostly with red maples.
 The sugar content of the sap is lower, so it takes a bit more work, but the syrup tastes just the same.
 And reds are what we have.
 So we use them.